paradoxlabdev/crypto-trading-bot-portfolio/README.md

 ## 📝 License

-This repository is for portfolio/educational purposes only.
+This documentation is licensed under [Creative Commons Attribution-NonCommercial 4.0 International License](LICENSE) (CC BY-NC 4.0).

+**What this means:**
+- ✅ You can share and adapt this documentation
+- ✅ You must give appropriate credit
+- ❌ You cannot use it for commercial purposes

-The actual source code is proprietary and protected by NDA.
+**Note:** The actual source code is proprietary and protected by NDA.
+This repository contains only architectural documentation.

 ---